Tight paths in fully directed hypergraphs: Introduction

 For $k\le r!$, a \emph{$k$-orientation} of an $r$-graph $G$ is an $r$-digraph $G'$ such that $V(G')=V(G)$ and for each $e\in E(G)$ exactly $k$ of the orderings of vertices in $e$ are edges in $G'$.
 An \emph{$(r,k)$-tournament} is a $k$-orientation of a complete $r$-graph.
 In our language, the usual notion of a tournament is a $(2,1)$-tournament.
 With $r$ fixed and $k$ increasing from $0$ to $r!$, an $(r,k)$-tournament evolves from the empty $r$-digraph to the complete $r$-digraph.
 For a fixed $r$, it is natural to ask for the minimum value of $k$ such that every $(r,k)$-tournament has some structure or property.

 In a list of objects $(a_1,\ldots,a_t)$, an \emph{interval} is a sublist of consecutive entries.
 An \emph{$r$-interval} is an interval of size $r$.
 A \emph{directed tight path} is an $r$-digraph whose vertices can be ordered so that the $r$-intervals are the edges in $G$.
-The $s$-vertex directed tight path is denoted $\PPr_s$ and we write $\PPr_s = v_1\cdots v_s$ when $v_1,\ldots,v_s$ is the ordering of $V(\PPr_s)$ whose $r$-intervals are the edges in $\PPr_s$.
+The $s$-vertex directed tight path is denoted $\PPr_s$ and we write $\PPr_s = v_1\ldots v_s$ when $v_1,\ldots,v_s$ is the ordering of $V(\PPr_s)$ whose $r$-intervals are the edges in $\PPr_s$.
 Similarly, a \emph{directed tight cycle} is an $r$-digraph $G$ whose vertices can be arranged cyclically so that the intervals of size $r$ are the edges in $G$.
 For $s\ge r$, the $s$-vertex directed tight cycle is denoted $C^{(r)}_s$ and we write $C^{(r)}_s = \cycle{v_1,\ldots,v_s}$ when $v_1,\ldots,v_s$ is a cyclic arrangement of $V(C^{(r)}_s)$ whose $r$-intervals are the edges in $C^{(r)}_s$.
 In this paper, a \emph{path} and a \emph{cycle} refer to tight paths and tight cycles unless otherwise stated.

 Let $f(n,r,k)$ be the maximum integer $s$ such that every $n$-vertex $(r,k)$-tournament contains a copy of $\PPr_s$ as a subgraph.
-It is well-known that each $(2,1)$-tournament contains a spanning path, and so $f(n,2,1)=n$.
+Rédei's Theorem~\cite{Redei1934} asserts that every $(2,1)$-tournament has an odd number of spanning paths.
+It follows that every $(2,1)$-tournament has at least one spanning path, and so $f(n,2,1)=n$.
 Note that for $n\ge r-1$, we have $r-1 = f(n,r,0) \le f(n,r,1) \le \cdots \le f(n,r,r!) = n$.
 We are interested in several natural thresholds.
 In terms of $r$, how large does $k$ need to be before $f(n,r,k)$ tends to infinity with $n$, is linear in $n$, or equals $n$?
 These are the \emph{growing}, \emph{linear}, and \emph{spanning path thresholds}, respectively.